 Please note: when a decision is made to cancel classes and/or activities or close the college due to snow or severe weather conditions, it will apply to all programs and classes, regardless of delivery method (off-campus/digital or on-campus/digital (blended)).

 The following procedures are to be used in the event that the college or specific campuses must be closed or classes and activities cancelled, due to weather conditions or other emergency situations:

 - Before a decision is made to cancel classes and/or activities due to snow or severe weather conditions, the Director of Facilities, or designate, will contact the local weather station, the RCMP, BC Transit and other weather and road information sources for reports.

-Once a decision has been made to close a campus or the college, the Director of Marketing and Communications, or designate, posts a specific closure message on the college's website, student and staff portal and places a closure message on all applicable college phone systems, and contacts all applicable primary media outlets in the region.
+Once a decision has been made to close a campus or the college, the Director of Public Affairs and Communications, or designate, posts a specific closure message on the college's website, student and staff portal and places a closure message on all applicable college phone systems, and contacts all applicable primary media outlets in the region.
 Media outlets may include:

 - CBC Radio - Victoria

 - CBC Radio - Vancouver

 - Radio EAGLE 97.3 FM - Comox Valley, Campbell River, Port Alberni

 - Radio THE PEAK 93.3 FM- Port Alberni

 - Radio 98.9 JET FM - Comox Valley